ilausuch/suse_hackweek_faas/README.md

 1. Add your data to src/data.json

-Your json must have this format
+Be sure that your data has this format

 `
 {